Willful vs. Non-Willful

-If you make false representations or omissions to your CPA, EA, or Accountant — you are presumably willful, despite what inexperienced Attorneys desperate for your business will tell you.
+If you make false representations or omissions to your CPA, EA, or Accountant — you are presumably willful, despite what inexperienced Attorneys will tell you.

 For more on this topic, click here: The IRS OVDP Willfulness Dilemma – Penny Wise & Pound Foolish.

 If you know or should have known (or acted with Reckless Disregard) that you had a duty to report the information on an FBAR (Report of Foreign Bank and Financial Accounts) or to the IRS on a U.S. Tax Return (8938 – Statement of Specified Foreign Assets), but intentionally do not report your accounts, then the IRS will want to try and prove you acted “willfully,” in order to collect massive fines and penalties from you.

 If you knew you had to report but were unaware what a FBAR or FATCA Reporting was, it does not negate the issue of willfulness.
 If your CPA sent you a questionnaire that you completed improperly, chances are you are willful as well — unless you did not understand the questions in the questionnaire.